-Volume 2 of our 2005 Report focuses on understanding the finances of the Government using several key financial and economic indicators.
+Volume 2 of our 2007 Report focuses on understanding the finances of the Government using several key financial and economic indicators.
 The report also provides information to allow comparisons of the Government's finances to those of other provinces.
+My Office has prepared a report on the Government's financial condition since 1994.

 My Office continues to work closely with the Canadian Council of Legislative Auditors (CCOLA).
-CCOLA is devoted to sharing information to promote more effective legislative auditing.
+CCOLA is devoted to sharing information to enable more effective legislative auditing.
+Working with CCOLA helps my Office challenge and improve our processes to do relevant, reliable, and cost-effective auditing.